dndrks/dndrks.github.io/bio.md

 ### words

-[dani derks](https://dndrks.com) is part of the day-to-day operations at [monome](https://monome.org) in upstate NY, assembling both instruments and documentation for ways to engage with them.
-They build code through improvisation, creating their own environments for playful and exploratory music performance gestures.
+[dani derks](https://dndrks.com) is part of the day-to-day operations at [monome](https://monome.org) in upstate NY and a member of the extended universe of [whimsical raps](https://www.whimsicalraps.com) -- dani assembles instruments and creates documentation for ways to engage with them.
+Their personal projects are centered on coding through improvisation, creating their own environments for playful and exploratory music performance gestures.

 ### photos